Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 - Clone the repo locally;
 - Flash the [Arduino code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Arduino_interface/Arduino_interface.ino) to your Arduino Uno.
 Change the pinout if necessary;
 - Drop some images, **any size, any number of colors, png format**, in the [image folder](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/tree/main/Octave_Interface/Images).
 1x screenshots, 4 colors, made from emulators and images from Game Boy Camera fit perfectly the native printer resolution but are not mandatory.
 Other formats will be reduced to 160x(16xX), 2 bits per pixel images, Bayer dithering (like the Game Boy Camera);
 - Connect the Game Boy Printer to the Arduino and the Arduino to the PC.
-Nothing indicates if wiring is OK, trust yourself;
+The Arduino is ready as soon as the LED wired to D13 turns ON;
 - Open [the Octave code](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/main/Octave_Interface/Direct_Converter.m), select the [COM port corresponding to your Arduino board](https://github.com/Raphael-Boichot/PC-to-Game-Boy-Printer-interface/blob/e13f0a8247043a577f75674304a3ea3e64e7e601/Octave_Interface/Direct_Converter.m#L10) and run the code from the GNU Octave Launcher.
-You must see some flashes of the onboard LEDs if it's working;
+You must see some flashes of the LED if it's working;
 - Enjoy your washed-out pictures !
 - The Arduino onboard LEDs blink and it does not print ?
-Inverse SIN and SOUT, then retry !
+Inverse physically SIN and SOUT, then retry !

 ## The lazy protocol used here